 Constantan alloys are of two types: P- alloys and A-alloys

 If one has to measure large strains, then he can use the Annealed constantan to measure it.
 The constantan that is available in this form is generally very ductile and measures about 3mm in length.
 It can be strained for more than 20%.
 This p-alloy is available with S-T-C numbers of 08 and 40 so that it can be used in metals and plastics.

 Constantan alloy can be processed or the compensation of self temperature, so that it can match a wide range of test material of the coefficients of thermal expansion.
 This alloy is supplied with the self-temperature compensations numbers – (S-T-C) of 00, 03, 05, 06, 13, 30, 40, and 50.
 These self temperature compensation numbers have their corresponding thermal coefficients which are expressed in parts per million, by length per degree Celsius, Kelvin, or degree Fahrenheit.

 Effects of Constantan on Health

-To a normal human being, exposure to nickel can present some health hazards to them.
-Since nickel is a confirmed carcinogen, it may cause cancer in the people.
+To a normal human being, exposure to nickel can present some health hazards.
+Since nickel is a confirmed carcinogen, it may cause cancer in people.
 Another common problem is the hypersensitivity to nickel.
-It may cause allergy and dermatitis, pulmonary asthma, inflammatory reactions and conjunctivitis.
+It may cause allergy and dermatitis, pulmonary asthma, inflammatory reactions, and conjunctivitis.